ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 ## Node.js Streams

-[Node.js][nodejs] provides an extensible and fast platform for web servers, proxies and middle-tier services.
-Common Node.js applications often involve some data transformation from one data format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).
+[Node.js][nodejs] provides an extensible and fast platform for web servers, proxies, and middle-tier services.
+Common Node.js applications often involve some transformation from one data format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).

 Most folks are familiar with the callback-style of hooking together various